Slickplan

 • Your site has tons of rich media

-Thumb up Don't use a sitemap if…
+Thumb down Don't use a sitemap if…

 • You don't have many pages